 B. Verifiable income sources could include: Current Employer, Child Support, Grants, Pensions, Social Security, GI Benefits, Alimony, Disabilities, Unemployment*, Trust Funds, Assets Receiving Dividends, Savings Account**, and any federal, state, local government, private or nonprofit administered benefit program that can be verified for the entire term of the lease contract.

-- Unemployment benefits must be verified through the local Unemployment Office and the duration of the benefits must be concurrent with the entire lease term.
+- Unemployment benefits must be verified through the local Unemployment Office.

 - If the amount in the savings account equals the monthly rent, times three times the term of the lease.